dergigi/dergigi.github.io/collections/_posts/2019-04-03-strangers.markdown

 ![Stranger in the streets](/assets/images/stranger-in-the-streets.jpg#full)

-> "The stranger is simply a friend I haven't met yet."
+> The stranger is simply a friend I haven't met yet."
 >
 > <cite>Catherine Doherty</cite>

 We are often strangers to ourselves, not knowing what to do, not understanding our actions, wants or needs.
 This is as obvious as it is interesting, and for reasons which I can't articulate very well yet, I am quite convinced that it has to be this way.
 I might entertain this thought another time.
 For now, I will have to entertain four strangers.

-> "Be not forgetful to entertain strangers, for thereby some have entertained angels unawares."
+> Be not forgetful to entertain strangers, for thereby some have entertained angels unawares."
 >
 > <cite>Paul of Tarsus, Hebrews 13:2</cite>